 In most cases, you can treat your child safely at home.
-The most important thing you can do is make sure they keep drinking fluids to prevent dehydration.
+Make sure they keep drinking fluids to prevent dehydration.

 If your baby is vomiting, carry on breastfeeding or giving them milk feeds.
-If they seem dehydrated, they will need extra fluids.
-Ask your GP or pharmacist whether you should give your baby oral rehydration solution.
+If they seem dehydrated, they’ll need extra fluids.

 Children who are vomiting should keep taking small sips of clear fluid, such as water or clear broth.
 Fruit juice and fizzy drinks should be avoided until they’re feeling better.
 If they’re not dehydrated and haven’t lost their appetite, it’s fine for your child to eat solid foods as normal.

-Again, speak to your GP or pharmacist if you're concerned about dehydration.
+Speak to your GP or pharmacist if you’re concerned about dehydration.
 They may recommend an oral rehydration solution for your child.
-Contact your GP or practice nurse if your child is unable to hold down oral rehydration solution.
+Contact your GP practice if your child is unable to hold down oral rehydration solution.